Menu

 3. Considering Herbal and Vitamin Supplements (note: I tried holy basil and ashwagandha but they didn’t do anything for me)

-4. Dietary Changes – less sugar, removing gluten, caffeine and alcohol
+4. Dietary Changes – removing gluten, caffeine and alcohol

 6. Addressing My Eating Disorder – no more dieting which was increasing my cortisol levels